 By conducting a space and labor survey, manufacturers, warehouse and distribution operations, medical supply, and other business organizations can quickly gain insights into space and labor dynamics and how they influence profitability.
 A survey allows an organization to find the processes best suited to optimization, which translates into the competitive advantages required to excel in today’s global economy.

 Use space or lose space

-Successful businesses realize the intrinsic benefits with which space provides, where opportunity is converted into opportunity.
+Successful businesses realize the intrinsic benefits with which space provides, where opportunity is converted into an opportunity.
 Consolidation and optimization can be an effective solution for excessive space for example.
-Is it possible for multiple departments, or facilities who carry spare components for manufacturing, retail, customer service, maintenance, customer walk-ups, mail order or ecommerce facilities to be consolidated?
+Is it possible for multiple departments or facilities that carry spare components for manufacturing, retail, customer service, maintenance, customer walk-ups, mail order, or e-commerce facilities to be consolidated?
 Combining operations, specifically non-value set-ups such as storage, reduces inventory but also adds space for more value-added operations.
 In these cases, entire facilities can be removed from operations.

 By renovating unused space through the installation of high-density storage, process improvement, and material handling equipment, space optimization can be achieved.
 Improving processes greatly assists in balancing zones, eliminating inventory, reducing excess storage, and human touches by the combination of areas and applications.
 In reducing operational space, companies can build smaller, yet more energy-efficient platforms, therefore shrinking the construction footprint by up to 15% in some cases.
 This also conserves natural resources and reduces maintenance costs.
 This optimized space utilization not only reduces energy costs but inherently reduces a business’ overall carbon footprint.
 Through in-depth surveys, operational space elements can be identified, analyzed, and applied.